"One child, one teacher, one pen and one book can change the world"

 Bedgrove Junior School’s focus on curriculum development is carefully designed to ensure coverage and progression.
 Our curriculum recognises and builds upon children’s prior learning, is designed to allow children to develop interpersonal skills, build resilience and become creative, critical thinkers.
-Knowledge, skills and concepts are clearly developed in an age-appropriate and progressive way from Year 3 to Year 6 so that the children’s skills and understanding are extended and built upon, year upon year.
+Knowledge, skills and concepts are clearly developed in an age-appropriate and progressive way from Year 3 to Year 6, in all subjects, so that the children’s skills and understanding are extended and built upon, year upon year.

 As a school, we strongly believe that children learn best when experiences are first hand and lessons are delivered in a variety of ways to suit different learners.
 We provide a highly inclusive environment where all learners enjoy their education and pupils at all levels are supported to achieve their full potential.
 We systematically teach key learning behaviours which involve teaching children how to learn and develop resilience and creativity, how to work effectively within a team and to become aware of themselves as learners through Healthy Minds and Metacognition.
 Our growth mind-set approach to learning allows our children to understand the learning process.

-Our curriculum is well planned and designed, ensuring a smooth transition from KS1 and with a clear focus on secondary school readiness (KS3).
+Our curriculum is well planned and designed ensuring a smooth transition from KS1 and with a clear focus on secondary school readiness.
 We have the National Curriculum, which we use as a starting point for all subjects, to ensure progression and coverage across the four years.
 We embellish and deepen further as a school exposing pupils to quality experiences and lessons with a large element of choice and need for independent thinking.
-All subjects have a clear implementation statement, alongside long and medium term planning which outlines key objectives.
+All subjects have a clear curriculum statement, alongside long and medium term planning which outlines key objectives and progression of knowledge and skills.
 Short term planning is evaluated and adapted regularly to ensure we are meeting the children’s needs.
 High quality visits and visitors are also well designed to enhance the curriculum.

 The curriculum design ensures that the needs of individual and small groups of children can be met within the environment of high quality teaching, supported by targeted, proven interventions where appropriate.
-Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
+Enjoyment of the curriculum promotes achievement, engagement in learning, confidence and good behaviour.